 The application deadline is April 9.
 Funding is available for 15-30 hours per week over the summer ($2,370-$4,740).

-Applicants will be notified of a decision in early May, after which the program term begins.
 To submit, please complete the following steps.
 All materials must be received by the deadline to be considered:

 The Dean's Undergraduate Fellowship is a 10-week paid summer research internship program for undergraduate students in the College of Science and Health.
 Fellows selected for the program are placed at world-class institutions in the Chicago area.
 Fellows participate in research projects onsite with a principal investigator during the summer.
 Internship applications are available on Handshake.
 Students can apply for multiple sites.
 For questions or help with your application, contact the Office of Advising and Student Services.